Battle of Telamon: Battle

-Despite their fierce resistance, the Roman cavalry rode down from the hill and into the flank of the exhausted Celts, who decided to die where they stood.
-The Celtic infantry was slaughtered and their cavalry put to flight.
+Finally the victorious Roman cavalry rode down from the hill and crashed into the flank of the exhausted Celtic infantry.
+They were slaughtered where they stood, their cavalry having taken to flight earlier.

 Around 40,000 Celts were killed and 10,000, including Concolitanus, taken prisoner.
 Aneroëstes escaped with a small group of followers, who committed suicide with him.
 After the battle Papus marched the combined armies into Liguria and the territory of the Boii to conduct punitive actions.

 Aftermath

 Papus was awarded a triumph for his part in the victory, which ended forever the Celtic threat to the Roman capital.
 In 224 BC two Roman armies invaded the Celtic territories and forced the Boii to submit.
 In 223 and 222 BC further major Roman victories followed and the Celts surrendered, giving up large tracts of land.
 Roman citizens were settled on this land, to the frustrated resentment of the Celts.
 This resentment played a significant role in the Celts going over to Hannibal when he crossed the Alps in 218 BC as part of the Second Punic War.